toasted-marshmallow-co/DarkWarehouse.PublicDocs/docs/06-The Equipment/06-Conveyors/Interacting with Conveyors.md

 ## Reset Conveyor Runtime Parameters

-The user can also `Reset Runtime Parameters` function by right-clicking on the conveyor and click on the `Reset Runtime Parameters` option.
+The user can also `Reset Runtime Parameters` function by right-clicking on the conveyor and click on the `Reset Runtime Parameters` option 👨‍💻.

 ![reset runtime parameters](assets/working-with-conveyors/reset-runtime-parameters.png "reset runtime parameters")

-## Reset Conveyor Interlocks
+## Reset Conveyor Interlocks 🔒

 To `Reset Interlocks`, is to restore the interlock tasks that have been created in order to complete them.
-This is easily done by right-clicking the conveyor, navigate and click on the `Reset Interlocks` option.
+This is easily done by right-clicking the conveyor, navigate and click on the `Reset Interlocks` option🔗.

 ![reset interlocks](assets/working-with-conveyors/pallet-placement-location.png "reset interlocks")

-## Changing Conveyor Auto\Manual Settings
+## Changing Conveyor Auto\Manual Settings ⚙️

 This allows the machine to either be manually controlled or set to automatically operated.
-These two options can be toggled by right-clicking on the conveyor and switch the control settings found on the expanded options.
+These two options can be toggled by right-clicking on the conveyor and switch the control settings found on the expanded options🎯.

 ![change auto manual settings](assets/working-with-conveyors/change-auto-manual-settings.png "change auto manual settings")